Welcome to Limitr

 How it works

-A Limitr policy is a document — written in YAML, JSON, or Stof — that describes your entire pricing structure: plans, entitlements, credits, exchange rates, reset schedules, and overage behavior.
+A Limitr policy is a document — created in Cloud or written in YAML, JSON, or Stof — that describes your entire pricing structure: plans, entitlements, credits, exchange rates, reset schedules, real-time notifications, invoicing, and overage behavior.

 // Enforce a limit